Babagilo/Daon-identityX-FR-node/README.md

 ## Installation ##
 Download the current release [here](https://github.com/JBeloncik/idx-auth-request-node/releases/latest)

-Copy the jar file into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
-Restart the web container to pick up the new node.
-The nodes will then appear in the authentication trees components palette.
+- Copy the jar file into the <am-deployed-dir>/WEB-INF/lib directory
+- Restart the web container
+-The nodes will then appear in the authentication trees components palette.

 ## USING THE NODES IN YOUR TREE ##